 int tmp = RetryIntervalInMs * (2 ^ retryCounter);

-I had used the
+In our C# code, we had used the

 int tmp = RetryIntervalInMs * (int)Math.Pow(2, retryCounter);